 To date, we have not generated any revenue from product sales.
 We do not know when, or if, we will generate any revenue from product sales.
 We do not expect to generate significant revenue from product sales unless and until we obtain regulatory approval of and commercialize one of our current or future product candidates.
 We anticipate that we will continue to generate losses for the foreseeable future; and we expect the losses to increase as we continue the development of and seek regulatory approvals for our product candidates and begin to commercialize any approved products.
 We are subject to all of the risks incident in the development of new gene therapy products; and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
-We expect to incur additional costs associated with operating as a public company.
+We expect to continue to incur additional costs associated with operating as a public company.
 We anticipate that we will need substantial additional funding in connection with our continuing operations.
-We believe that our existing cash and cash equivalents as of March 31, 2014 will be sufficient to fund our projected operating requirements through at least the end of 2015.
+We believe that our existing cash and cash equivalents, including the net proceeds from our common stock offering in July 2014, will be sufficient to fund our projected operating requirements into 2017.
 However, we may require additional capital for the further development of our existing product candidates and may also need to raise additional funds sooner to pursue other development activities related to additional product candidates.